fmnoise/zakon/README.md

 ### Context

-Let's say we want to create rule which allows to create content with type `:acticle` for any user, and allow do anything to user with role `:admin`.
+Let's say we want to define a rule which allows to create content with type `:acticle` for any user, and allows doing anything to user with role `:admin`.
 User and content are respresented as records.
 ```clojure
 (defrecord User [role])
 (defrecord Content [type])